BLUE HORIZON, BOOK 4

-The little cat flushed under her fur, flattered by her employer’s words.
+The little cat flushed beneath her fur, flattered by her employer’s words.
 Such praise from someone who had once been a regent!
 She gave a slight bow and said in the slightly squeaky tones of hers, “Thank you.
 I think that working in such a lovely, positive place has made my cooking even better than I had ever imagined!
-Although I can say that it’s hard for me to be unable to supervise my staff, to make sure that all the food is perfectly seasoned and what not.”
+Although I can say that it’s hard for me to be unable to supervise the staff here, to make sure that all the food is perfectly seasoned and whatnot.”

 Sam looked that the lynx, frowning ever so slightly.
 “Sparky, you weren’t in the kitchen again, where you?
 You’ll ruin that lovely gown I had made for you.
 I’m sure Rafael and the rest of your hand-picked staff is doing just fine.”

 “I caught her in there three times, tasting the sauces,” Tristan revealed, his tone light as the little feline fidgeted in a guilty manner.
 “It’s one of the reasons why I think she should stay up here with you ladies, to keep her from meddling in the kitchen, as well as to get together with the rest of the wedding party.
 The time for the bridal party to enter the church is drawing near.
 By the way, I saw Lorelei outside with the children; she seemed to have them stirred up over something.
 They were growling, I think.”